 - The science section of a business plan designed to highlight a particular commercial opportunity

 - A critical review of an important recent paper or development in the cancer research community

 - A subject review suitable for submission and publication

 Other types of papers will be considered on a case-by-case basis.

 ASSIGNMENT OF A PERSONAL HARVARD FACULTY MENTOR

-Every participant of Cancer Biology & Therapeutics: High-Impact Cancer Research is paired with a Harvard faculty mentor.
+Every participant of Cancer Biology and Therapeutics: High-Impact Cancer Research is paired with a Harvard faculty mentor.

 Mentors are chosen by the program directors based upon the mentor’s expertise in your general area of interest.

-- Counseling you and providing assistance in choosing the subject for your project.
+- Providing counseling and in choosing the subject for your project.

 Still have questions?
 Email email@example.com.